aaryanrajputhere/InfiniteSpotifyAccounts/README.md

-In this project we made a bot which mimics how a human makes a spotify account by using random time intervals between filling different options, using user agents and proxies.
+In this project I made a bot which mimics how a human makes a spotify account by using random time intervals between filling different options, using user agents and proxies.
 Then I used openpyxl to store these usernames and password in an excel file.